-Part 1 of Bill C-43 sets out the powers and authorities involved in the administration of the new "consultation" process.
+Part 1 of Bill C-20 sets out the powers and authorities involved in the administration of the new "consultation" process.
 The Chief Electoral Officer is to exercise general direction and supervision over the conduct of consultations, and he or she has the power to perform the duties necessary for the administration of the bill (clause 3).

-Clause 4 gives the Chief Electoral Officer power to adapt the bill in emergencies and unusual and unforeseen circumstances.
-(This is similar to section 17 of the Canada Elections Act.)
+Clause 4 gives the Chief Electoral Officer power to adapt the bill during emergencies and in unusual and unforeseen circumstances.
+(This measure is similar to section 17 of the Canada Elections Act.)
 The Chief Electoral Officer may also implement public education and information programs to make the consultation process better known to the public (clause 5, which is similar to section 18 of the Canada Elections Act).

 The Chief Electoral Officer appoints consultation officers and staff necessary for the purposes of the bill (clause 6).
 Consultation officers play a role that seems similar to the role of returning officers under the Canada Elections Act.
-The bill provides few particulars in relation to the mandate of these consultation officers, nor does it deal with possible overlap or duplication between them and returning officers.
-They are to perform their functions in
+The bill provides few particulars in relation to the mandate of these consultation officers, nor does it deal with possible overlap or